scalabreseGD/snowflake-query-optimizer/README.md

 # Snowflake Query Optimizer

-An intelligent SQL query optimization tool powered by Claude 3.5 Sonnet, designed to analyze and optimize Snowflake queries for better performance.
+An intelligent SQL query optimization tool powered by Azure OpenAI, designed to analyze and optimize Snowflake queries for better performance.

 ## Features